Brendon Hartley: Red Bull Racing (2008–2010)

-In February 2008, aged 18, Hartley got his first taste of Formula One.
+In February 2008, aged eighteen, Hartley got his first taste of Formula One.
 He was invited to perform a show run for Red Bull Racing in Riyadh.
 From here he performed the initial three-day shake-down test for Scuderia Toro Rosso's 2008 spec car, the STR3.
 In November 2008, it was announced he would be providing cover for Mark Webber, who had broken his leg in a cycling accident, by performing testing duties alongside permanent test driver Sébastien Buemi for Red Bull in the 2008 RB4 F1 car.

 For the season, Hartley was appointed as official reserve driver for both the Red Bull Racing and Scuderia Toro Rosso teams.
 However, unable to get his mandatory superlicence approved until April 2009, he was replaced in this role by retired F1 driver David Coulthard for the first races in Melbourne and Sepang.
 Hartley made his debut as reserve and test driver at the Spanish Grand Prix on 8 May.
 He was the first New Zealander to achieve F1 driver status since Mike Thackwell in 1984.
 He was replaced in the role by fellow Red Bull Junior driver Jaime Alguersuari for the second half of the season.
-However Hartley did not return to the reserve driver role with Red Bull and Toro Rosso following Jaime Alguersuari's promotion to a race seat, preferring to focus on his F3 and Renault World Series.
-David Coulthard again took over the role.
+However, Hartley did not return to the reserve driver role with Red Bull and Toro Rosso following Alguersuari's promotion to a race seat, preferring to focus on his F3 and Renault World Series.
+Coulthard again took over the role.

 For the season, Hartley was again appointed official reserve driver for both Red Bull Racing and Scuderia Toro Rosso.
 He shared the reserve driver duties with his Formula Renault 3.5 teammate, Australian Daniel Ricciardo.
 The two drivers shared the duties on a race-by-race basis until round six of the championship.
 Following this race, Hartley's support from Red Bull was dropped, based on the fact he had not won a race in his season and a half in the championship.

-On 13 September 2012, he participated in the young driver test at Magny-Cours.
+On 13 September 2012, Hartley participated in the young driver test at Magny-Cours.
 He drove 87 laps for Mercedes on the final day, setting the third quickest time behind Jules Bianchi (Ferrari) and Rodolfo González (Force India).